An explicit solution to the weak Schottky problem: Poincar e relations

-We give a proof of Poincar\'e relations $\calD_g$ by expanding the factors of $S_{jk}$ near $\calD_g$. \begin{thm} Let $C$ be any curve in $\calM_g$ sufficiently close to a union of $g$ elliptic curves.
-Then after an appropriate choice of $A$ and $B$ cycles, the period matrix $\tau$ of $J(C)$ satisfies all Poincar\'e relations~\eqref{eq:Poin}. \end{thm} In genus 4 there is a unique Poincar\'e relation, for the quadruple $(ijkl)=(1234)$, and we first present a streamlined version of Rauch's computation in~\cite{rauchschpo} deriving it from a Schottky-Jung identity. \begin{proof}[Proof of theorem~\ref{thm:Poincareholds} in genus 4] Applying the Schottky-Jung proportionalities for $\eta_4$, given by~\eqref{eq:SJetag}, to relation~\eqref{eq:Rgen3} gives the identity
+We prove Poincar\'e relations by expanding the factors of $S_{jk}$ near $\calD_g$. \begin{thm} Let $C$ be any curve in $\calM_g$ sufficiently close to a union of $g$ elliptic curves.
+Then after an appropriate choice of $A$ and $B$ cycles, the period matrix $\tau$ of $J(C)$ satisfies all Poincar\'e relations~\eqref{eq:Poin}. \end{thm} In genus 4 there is a unique Poincar\'e relation, for the quadruple $(ijkl)=(1234)$, and we first present a streamlined version of Rauch's computation in~\cite{rauchschpo} deriving it from a Schottky-Jung identity. \begin{proof}[Proof of~\Cref{thm:Poincareholds} in genus 4] Applying the Schottky-Jung proportionalities for $\eta_4$, given by~\eqref{eq:SJetag}, to relation~\eqref{eq:Rgen3} gives the identity

-We denote $RR_1,RR_2,RR_3$ the three degree 8 monomials in theta constants appearing in this expression.
-As discussed above, the signs of the square roots in this identity cannot be chosen consistently.

-We now use the expansion~\eqref{eq:expand} computed in the previous section to expand each theta constant involved in $s_{34}$ up to linear order terms in $\tau_{ab}$, for all $t_m$ fixed.
+Denoting $RR_1,RR_2,RR_3$ the three degree 8 monomials in theta constants appearing here, we now use the expansion~\eqref{eq:expand} for each theta constant involved in $s_{34}$, computing up to linear order terms in $\tau_{ab}$, for all $t_m$ fixed.
 Note that for each monomial $RR_i$ four of the theta characteristics involved have all columns being even $1$-characteristics, and the remaining four theta characteristics have precisely two columns equal to $\chars11$.
 As discussed in the previous section, for those 4 theta constants where all columns are even, the lowest degree term of the expansion is the constant term, while for the remaining 4 theta constants the lowest degree term is linear, and equal to a multiple of $\tau_{ab}$, where the columns $\chars{\ep_a}{\de_a}=\chars{\ep_b}{\de_b}=\chars11$.
 For example for $RR_1$ in the 6th characteristic involved we get the term with $\tau_{12}$, in the 7th characteristic --- the term with $\tau_{24}$, in the 4th --- $\tau_{34}$, and in the 8th --- $\tau_{13}$.
 We thus compute the lowest degree term of the expansion of $RR_1$ near $\calD_4$ to be the product of these four linear terms, and the four constant terms from the expansion of the other theta constants.
 By checking that the number of times in each product $RR_i$ that each column $\chars{\ep_m}{\de_m}$ is equal to each of the even $1$-characteristics is equal to two, this gives for the lowest degree term